StrangeBeeCorp/docs/docs/thehive/setup/installation/docker.md

 !!!
 Info "Default credentials"
     Default admin credentials are `admin@thehive.local` / `secret`

-We recommend to always set the version of your docker image in production scenario. `latest` tag will refer to 5.0 version.
+We recommend to always set the version of your docker image in production scenario. `latest` tag will refer to the latest 5.0.x version.

 !!!
 Info
     * Do not forget to create the bucket "thehive" in MinIO